Coherent Load Profile Synthesis with Conditional Diffusion for LV Distribution Network Scenario Generation: Power System Analysis Case Study: Urban Scale Load Flow

 The results in Table~\ref{tab:Voltage-Magnitude-results} compare the six methods, which show that LVGenWCS demonstrates a MAE that is five times lower (than the next best model).
 In addition to MAE, the 5th and 95th percentile errors are also reported.
 The range between the 5th and 95th percentiles provides insight into the distribution of the majority of errors, effectively excluding the most extreme 5\% at either end.
 Such insights are especially valuable for power system operators, whose primary concern is the reliable and consistent performance of predictive models under typical operating conditions.
 The LVGenWCS method also exhibits substantially lower errors within the 5th to 95th percentile range, indicating greater accuracy and reliability across the full spectrum of voltage magnitudes.
 Moreover, the results suggest that, in the context of a constrained power system where the system operator aims to maintain the voltage magnitude within ±0.05 p.u., only the LVGenWCS method possesses the capability to provide load predictions that remain within this limit.
 Consequently, it is the only method that can reliably support the system operator in making appropriate operational decisions.

 Furthermore, Figure~\ref{fig:Voltage Magnitude} compares the LVGenWCS with the real data for a single bus test case.
-The LVGenWCS model was run ten times, and the results were averaged to produce a representative output, with confidence intervals also reported based on the model's upper and lower outputs at each timestep.
+The LVGenWCS model results are shown with confidence intervals also reported based on the model's upper and lower outputs at each timestep.
 The findings demonstrate that the LVGenWCS model provides reliable results that replicate the dynamic behaviour of the network.
 The LVGenWCS model closely aligns with the real load data, accurately capturing voltage patterns with reduced deviations in amplitude.
 Although some of the troughs are overestimated in certain model results, the average of the results is sufficiently accurate, with an acceptable error margin.
 This indicates that the LVGenWCS model offers reliable accuracy for the network and serves as a good fit for predicting voltage magnitudes.

 Figure~\ref{fig:phase_angle_predictions} and Table~\ref{tab:phase-angle-errors} present a comparison of the Phase Angle results obtained from the benchmark and proposed diffusion models.
 The results show the Tao Vanilla model performs poorly as it is not designed to predict the reactive power.
 The results follow similar trends to those observed with voltage magnitude, where models excluding LVGenWCS provide acceptable results for higher values, but display significant bias errors for smaller values.
 The LVGenWCS model is consistently able to capture both higher and lower values, although the error in smaller values is greater than what was observed with the voltage magnitude results.
 This indicates that reactive power is considerably more difficult to predict.